On-street parking sensing

 On-street parking sensing refers to technologies used to obtain and present real-time parking availability information.
-Approaches to the problem of finding a free parking spot include pure analytics and advanced hardware systems.
+Approaches to the problem of finding a free parking spot include analytics and advanced hardware systems.

 The advent of autonomous cars is creating a second wave of demand for such data.

 Approaches

 Smartphone data analytics

 Adoption of smartphones by drivers allows tracking vehicle movement through accelerometer and GPS data and thus derive parking session start and end time.
 Combined with parking capacity data, this allows an estimation of real-time parking availability.
 Google Maps announced this functionality in 2017 based on historical data gathered from phones with location services turned on.
 Although zero infrastructure cost and general principle is appealing, lack of penetration among drivers and smartphone sensor data interpretation uncertainty limits the prediction accuracy.

 Camera analytics

-Advances in computer vision make possible automated parking occupancy estimates from on-street cameras.
+One approach is to use computer vision to derive automated parking occupancy estimates from on-street cameras.
 Solutions include video and snapshot analytics with cloud and onboard processing.
 This approach offers higher accuracy and potential cost-sharing given multi-purpose camera use for somewhat higher infrastructure cost and limited accuracy at night and in bad weather conditions.
 Cloud processing solutions have data traffic requirements starting from 10Gb/month.
 Onboard processing systems have lower data requirements but require more powerful (and expensive) hardware.